Bonus Material: Get The 3 Step Podcast Promotion Playbook

 And third, having a consistent way to promote each podcast episode is very important so that it can happen regularly without significant effort.
 Use the free Promotion templates below to develop a simple system for promoting each of your podcast episodes when it releases.

 Admittedly, setting all this up and hosting a podcast with these tactics takes a lot of time and energy.
 If you do it all yourself, you are looking at a 5-6 hour per week time investment.

 We’ve seen people hire an assistant to help set up and support their podcasts, which is very manageable, but you still have to invest time into training and managing this person.

 The whole reason I put together our Podcast Launch Program service is that I know many people don’t have the time or patience to figure all this out on their own, or to train and manage an assistant on the steps of this process.
 Plus, people want assurance that they’re doing it right.
-That is why we just do it for you.
+That is why we work with you to make the best show possible.

-We handle all of the heavy lifting with a 5-step process to help you plan, create and launch a podcast in 6 – 8 weeks.
+We handle all of the heavy lifting with an 8-step process to help you plan, create and launch a podcast in 6 – 8 weeks.
 Then you focus on recording content while our team handles ongoing production and publishing so you don’t have to do any of the grunt work.

 A podcast should generate client conversations within 90 days.

 Then the volume of those listeners ready to ‘take the next step’ should steadily grow after 90 days.
 If you have an email list or social following when starting the podcast, you should also see an immediate response of people who are engaging with your first 10 episodes and now understand you and the solution you provide more clearly.